An Optimal Algorithm for Changing from Latitudinal to Longitudinal Formation of Autonomous Aircraft Squadrons: Abstract

 \section{Abstract}

 This work presents an algorithm for changing from latitudinal to longitudinal formation of autonomous aircraft squadrons.
 The maneuvers are defined dynamically by using a predefined set of 3D basic maneuvers.
-This formation changing is necessary when the squadron has to perform tasks which demand both formations, such as lift off, georeferencing, obstacle avoidance and landing.
-Simulations show that the formation changing is made without collision.
-The time complexity analysis of the transformation algorithm reveals that its efficiency is optimal, and the proof of correction ensures its longitudinal formation features.
+This formation change is necessary when the squadron has to perform tasks which demand both formations, such as lift-off, georeferencing, obstacle avoidance and landing.
+Simulations show that the formation change is done without collision.
+The time complexity analysis of the transformation algorithm reveals that its efficiency is optimal, and the proof of correctness ensures its longitudinal formation features.